daattali/ddpcr/README.md

 By default, failed wells have a grey background, and empty and outlier droplets are excluded from the plot.

-You don't have to analyze a plate object before you can plot it - a ddPCR plate can be plotted at any time to show the data in it.
-If you plot a plate before analyzing it, it'll show the raw data.
+You don’t have to analyze a plate object before you can plot it - a ddPCR plate can be plotted at any time to show the data in it.
+If you plot a plate before analyzing it, it’ll show the raw data.

 <h3 id="plot-params">
 Plot parameters